ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 A summary of the historical deeds referenced below, up to the time it was owned by Jesse Brewer:

-{{% table "deeds.csv" "mills-home-deeds" "book,book-num,page-num,document-date,recorded-date,grantor,grantee,amount" "" "property" "=" "Mills Home" %}}
+{{% table "/static/data/deeds.csv" "mills-home-deeds" "book,book-num,page-num,document-date,recorded-date,grantor,grantee,amount" "" "property" "=" "Mills Home" %}}

 I believe this may be the first deed after the grist mill lot was divided.